stared/tagoverflow/README.md

 And for any academic papers, please cite:

 * Piotr Migdał, Symmetries and self-similarity of many-body wavefunctions, PhD Thesis (ICFO), [arXiv:1412.6796](http://arxiv.org/abs/1412.6796)

+(If you are wondering about the relation of my PhD thesis to this project - well, one of main topics is community detection.
+While introducing basic methods, I use TagOverflow as an example.)